-- 4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject the St. Lawrence County Industrial Development Agency Civic Development Corporation to liability for harm to targets of sexual harassment.
-Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
-The St. Lawrence County Industrial Development Agency Civic Development Corporation will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
-The St. Lawrence County Industrial Development Agency - Civic Development Corporation will keep the investigation confidential to the extent possible.
+- 4. Discrimination of any kind, including sexual harassment, is offensive is a violation of our policies, is unlawful, and may subject the St. Lawrence County Industrial Development Agency Civic Development Corporation to liability for harm experienced by targets of discrimination sexual harassment.
+Harassers may also be individually subject to liability and employers or supervisors who fail to report or act on harassment may be liable for aiding and abetting such behavior.
+Employees of at every level who engage in sexual harassment or discrimination, including managers and supervisors who engage in sexual harassment or discrimination or who allow such behavior to continue, will be penalized for such misconduct. - 5.
+The St. Lawrence County Industrial Development Agency Civic Development Corporation will conduct a prompt and thorough investigation that ensures due process for that is fair to all parties.
+An investigation will happen whenever management receives a complaint about sexual harassment or discrimination, or when it otherwise knows of possible discrimination or sexual harassment occurring.
+The St. Lawrence County Industrial Development Agency Civic Development Corporation will keep the investigation confidential to the extent possible.
+If an investigation ends with the finding that discrimination or sexual harassment occurred, the St. Lawrence County Industrial Development Agency Civic Development Corporation will act as required.
+In addition to any required discipline, the St. Lawrence County Industrial Development Agency Civic Development Corporation will also take steps to ensure a safe work environment for the employee(s) who experienced the discrimination or harassment.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment. - 6.
-All employees are encouraged to report any harassment or behaviors that violate this policy.
-The St. Lawrence County Industrial Development Agency Civic Development Corporation will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the Workforce Development Specialist. - 8.
-This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
-This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.
+All employees, including managers and supervisors, are required to cooperate with any internal investigation of discrimination or sexual harassment. - 6.
+All employees and covered individuals are encouraged to report any harassment or behaviors that violate this policy.
+The St. Lawrence County Industrial Development Agency Civic Development Corporation will provide all employees a complaint form for employees to report harassment and file complaints.
+Use of this form is not required.
+For anyone who would rather make a complaint verbally, or by email, these complaints will be treated with equal priority.
+An employee or covered individual who prefers not to report harassment to their manager or employer may instead report harassment to the New York State Division of Human Rights and/or the United States Equal Employment Opportunity Commission.
+Complaints may be made to both the employer and a government agency.

+Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the Workforce Development Specialist.

+7. This policy applies to all employees paid or unpaid interns, and non-employees covered individuals, such as contractors, subcontractors, vendors, consultants, or anyone providing services in the workplace, and all must follow and uphold this policy.
+This policy must be provided to all employees in person or digitally through email upon hiring and will be posted prominently in all work locations.
+For those offices operating remotely, in addition to sending the policy through email, it will also be available on the organization's shared network. and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.